RobBagby/network-secure-ingress-sample/Readme.md

 - Azure Bastion
 - Private endpoints to each storage account
 - Private DNS Zone - configured with A records for the private endpoint URLs to the storage accounts

+The following describes the administrative flow:

+1. An administrator connects to Azure Bastion that is deployed in the Virtual Network.
+2. Azure Bastion provides SSH connectivity to the jumpbox virtual machine.
+3. The administrator on the jumpbox tries to access the storage account via the Azure CLI.
+The jumpbox queries DNS for the public Azure Blob Storage Account endpoint: storageaccountname.blob.core.windows.net.
+Private DNS ultimately resolves to storageaccountname.privatelink.blob.core.windows.net, returning the private IP address of the private link endpoint which is 10.0.2.5 in this example.
+4. A private connection to the storage account is established through the private link endpoint.

 ## Getting Started